 - Accreditation processes and fees should be minimized to provide a tangible cost/benefit relationship for programs, departments, schools or colleges and universities.

 The World Futures Studies Federation offers its standards to institutions interested in achieving accreditation in futures studies.
 Institutions offering programmes which meet the Federation’s standards will be credentialed as an Accredited Foresight Programme.
-Accreditation will extend for a period of three (3) years.
-Review of accreditation will be available every three (3) years to insure programmes continue to maintain high quality standards of the Federation.
+Accreditation will extend for a period of five (5) years.
+Review of accreditation will be available every five (5) years to ensure programmes continue to maintain high quality standards of the Federation.

-Official in Charge: Dr. Luke van der Laan
+Official in Charge: WFSF Executive Board member, Dr. Luke van der Laan